Action on Smoking and Health: Wales Tobacco Control Alliance

 The Wales Tobacco Control Alliance (WTCA) is a network managed by ASH Wales to enable all third sector and professional organisations involved with tackling tobacco in Wales to inform and influence policy development and implementation.
 The WTCA came together to campaign for a comprehensive Tobacco Control Strategy for Wales and now work to monitor this plan and reduce the harm caused by tobacco use more generally.
 Since 2008 over 30 organisations have joined the WTCA.
 This includes other charities like Cancer Research UK, the British Heart Foundation, along with professional bodies such as the Royal College of Physicians and the British Medical Association.

 Following a campaign by the WTCA the Welsh Government published its Tobacco Control Action Plan in February 2012 which set out a comprehensive strategy containing ambitions to reduce adult smoking prevalence to 16% by 2020.

 ASH (Canada)

 Founded in 1979, ASH is one of Canada's leading tobacco control organizations.

+ASH (Finland)

+ASH Finland is a national public-health organisation and tobacco-policy organisation established in 1989.
+It advocates for a tobacco- and nicotine-free Finland and coordinates the Smoke-free Finland 2030 and Nicotine-free Finland networks.

 ASH Ireland

 In 1992, ASH Ireland was established by the Irish Heart Foundation and the Irish Cancer Society.
+ASH Ireland became an official council of the Irish Heart Foundation in 2018, continuing its tobacco control advocacy within that structure.

 ASH (New Zealand)

 In New Zealand, ASH was formed in 1983.
 In 2011, the New Zealand Government set a target of making NZ smokefree by 2025.
 It was a member of the anti-smoking organisation Smokefree Coalition.
+ASH New Zealand conducts the annual Year 10 Snapshot Survey to assess smoking and vaping behaviour and attitudes among secondary-school students.
+Results published in the mid-2020s showed that regular vaping had declined after peaking in 2021 among the surveyed students, while daily smoking remained low.

+ASH (Thailand)

+The ASH in Thailand was founded in 1986 and has been led by Executive Secretary since its founding has been Professor Prakit Vathesatogkit, who is also a member of the National Committee for the Control of Tobacco Use at the Ministry of Public Health of Thailand.
+Its work has included advocacy for tobacco taxation, restrictions on tobacco advertising and sports sponsorship, public engagement and tobacco-control networks.